The forgotten techniques of a wedding photographer

 What does this mean to new wedding photographers?

 I also feel many of the styles our brides love today come from hiding imperfect techniques.
 They are created using the latest popular presets.
 You have seen it right?
 A group of images that look washed out.
 They call it light and airy.
-If an image was shot too dark or the lighting on a subjects face is too light what can we do?
+If an image was shot too dark or the lighting on a subject’s face is too light what can we do?
 I know lets lighten it up in lightroom.
 Oh no the color is off when I do that now.
 That’s ok we can tweak the colors for a nice pastel look to hide that too.
-This sound like a preset you bought?
-Don’t worry me too.
+Does this sound like a preset you bought?

 A challenge for wedding photographers.